brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.
+* Fix: Global - Resolved an issue in which non-FSE themes running on PHP 8.1 would encounter PHP issues regarding the `preg_match` and `strlen` functions.
 * Fix: Global - Resolved an issue wherein a PHP error could occur in the Widget Editor.
 * Fix: Forms - Resolved an issue wherein the country-code background color would not match in the editor and the front-end.
 * Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.